 Home Health Care: The Basics of What We Do

 Home healthcare services, at their core, can be summarized as: the care our patients need.
 We have a range of different medical professionals who make up our staff, from nurses and therapists to licensed clinical social workers.
 Everyone on our team is there to help provide comprehensive care, not simply treat one symptom.
 This may mean bringing a physical or occupational therapist into your home a few times a week, or it may mean having a nurse provide around-the-clock monitoring and medication administration.
 Our home care services are meant to be customized to fit your loved one’s specific healthcare needs.
 In order to ensure the best quality of life possible for your loved one and your family as a whole, we will work with you to create the right care plan, modify your home (if needed), even plan for the future as much as possible.

-Could Your Loved One Benefit From An In-Home Health Aide?
+Could Your Loved One Benefit From An Home Health Aide?

 There is no cut-and-dry list that separates out who needs home healthcare services and who doesn’t, and that’s because no two sets of care needs are going to be exactly alike.
 If your loved one needs around-the-clock medical attention, a home care aid may mean they can move out of the hospital and head home, but still receive the healthcare attention they need.
-In those instances, it generally seems more obvious that an in-home health aide is necessary.
-But if your loved one who potentially warrants home care services is a special needs child who meets with a pediatric occupational therapist regularly, arranging for in-home care may not seem like an obvious need.
+In those instances, it generally seems more obvious that an -home health aide is necessary.
+But if your loved one who potentially warrants home care services is a special needs child who meets with a pediatric occupational therapist regularly, arranging for home care may not seem like an obvious need.
 Our staff is made up of a range of different licensed and experienced home healthcare professionals, so we can provide for a plethora of different needs.
-If you think your loved one might benefit from the attention of a home health aide, start with the infographic below:

 Become a CNA Parent/Care Provider